Coupeville in Island County, Washington — The American West (Northwest)

 Erected 1933 by Coupeville Methodist Episcopal Church.

 Location.
 48° 13.099′ N, 122° 41.181′ W. Marker is in Coupeville, Washington, in Island County.
-Marker is at the intersection of Main Street and 7th Street NW, on the left when traveling north on Main Street.
+It is at the intersection of Main Street and 7th Street NW, on the left when traveling north on Main Street.
 Touch for map.
 Marker is at or near this postal address: 608 North Main Street, Coupeville WA 98239, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Col. Isaac Neff Ebey – Rebecca Whitey Ebey (within shouting distance of this marker); World War Memorial (within shouting distance of this marker); Central Whidbey Historic District (about 600 feet away, measured in a direct line); Zylstra Law Office (approx. 0.2 miles away); Judge Lester Still (approx. 0.2 miles away); Keeping the Alexander Blockhouse alive!!! (approx. 0.2 miles away); Original Home of Seattle’s Best Coffee (approx. 0.2 miles away); Cross Built for Father Blanchet's Visit (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Col. Isaac Neff Ebey Rebecca Whitey Ebey (within shouting distance of this marker); World War Memorial (within shouting distance of this marker); Central Whidbey Historic District (about 600 feet away, measured in a direct line); Zylstra Law Office (approx. 0.2 miles away); Judge Lester Still (approx. 0.2 miles away); Keeping the Alexander Blockhouse alive!!! (approx. 0.2 miles away); Original Home of Seattles Best Coffee (approx. 0.2 miles away); Cross Built for Father Blanchet's Visit (approx. 0.2 miles away).
 Touch for a list and map of all markers in Coupeville.